-According to the Spamhaus Project, India currently leads with the number of botnets (665710), closely followed by China and the US.
+In terms of where these are located in the world, according to the Spamhaus Project, India currently leads with the number of botnets (665,710), closely followed by China and the US.

 While there is no one-size-fits-all when it comes to bot detection software, the key use cases will be to prevent the following attacks:

-It’s rarely possible to coordinate attacks on such a scale manually, which is why bots and botnets are employed to scale the number of actions until the server, service or network cannot deal with it any longer.
+It’s rarely possible to coordinate attacks on such a scale manually, which is why bots and botnets are employed to scale the number of actions until the server, service or network cannot deal with the incoming traffic any longer.